acampove/rx_run3/README.md

 run3_download_ntuples -j flt_27_08_2024_dt_2024_turbo -n 3 -d $PWD/files
 ```

-in an environment with a valid grid token. `-j` is the name of the job and the downloaded will download `3` files.
+in an environment with a valid grid token. `-j` is the name of the job and the command will download `3` files.
+To download all the files use `-n  -1`.
+To download a random subset of files use `-r 1`.